ARTICLE 1. NAME AND PURPOSE

 ARTICLE 5: OFFICERS:

 Section 1.
 The officers of the association shall be a President, Vice President, Secretary, Treasurer, Editor Chaplain, Educational Director, Historian, three (3) Trustees and State directors and shall be know collectively as the Executive Board.

 Section 2.
 The members of the Executive Board shall serve without compensation and elective officers shall be chosen at the Annual Convention of the association by a vote of the majority membership.

 Section 3.
-A member of the association may hold only one (1) elective or appointed position in any given term of office.
+A member of the association may hold only one (1) elective or appointed position in any given term.
+Directors, Chaplain, or other elected or appointed positions may hold additional elected offices or appointed positions. (such as a State Director and Recording Secretary).
 Vacancies in any elective or appointive office may be filled by the President.